CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 )
 {% endhighlight %}

-Then I runned `sbt compile` in a play project with additional *resolvers*:
+Then I ran `sbt compile` in a play project with additional *resolvers*:

 {% highlight text %}
 ...